XPhyro/py_num_helper/README.md

 Simple number helper.

-You should probably use NumPy instead of this.
+You should probably use NumPy or other alternatives instead of this.